Truly Assessing Fluid Intelligence of Large Language Models through Dynamic Reasoning Evaluation: Method

 \textbf{Level-3: Sequential.} For Level-3, we incorporate reasoning rules that require multi-step inference and higher-order abstract ability.
 Specifically, we include: category learning, which requires identifying categories based on shared attributes across varying contexts; sorting, which requires understanding order and rearranging placement; and planning, which involves goal-directed problem solving by multiple reasoning steps.
 To precisely control task complexity within these reasoning types, we designed corresponding rule variables: the number of categories to be distinguished, the number of elements to be sorted, and the number of planning steps required.

 \textbf{Level-4: Conceptual.} For Level-4, we focus on scientific concepts, which require not only high-level abstract reasoning but also the application of conceptual knowledge.
-Inspired by fundamental branches of physics~\cite{yu2025stochastic}, we construct three representative concepts: gravity, reflection, and expansion.
-To dynamically enhance the task complexity, we increase the times we apply physics rules.
+Drawing inspiration from fundamental branches of physics~\citep{yu2025stochastic}, we introduce three representative concepts: gravity, reflection, and expansion.
+To further increase task complexity, we progressively intensify the application of these physical rules.